pan-emily/protein-clip/README.md

 ## Protein-Protein CLIP

-The protein-protein CLIP model should be ran using the script ```main_2protein.py```.
+The protein-protein CLIP model should be run using the script ```main_2protein.py```.
 The shell file corresponding for HPC usage is ```run-main_2protein.sh```.

-Running this script will scrape [Protein Data Bank](https://www.rcsb.org/) for all 2-protein interactions.
+Running this script will scrape the [Protein Data Bank](https://www.rcsb.org/) for all 2-protein interactions.
 The dataset will be clustered using the [mmseqs2](https://github.com/soedinglab/MMseqs2) library.

-The dataset will automatically be processed and divided into a 70\% / 15\% / 15\% train / test / validate split.
+The dataset will automatically be processed and divided into a 70\% / 15\% / 15\% train / test / validation split.

 For each epoch, the losses are recorded, which should save to a timestamp-labeled folder.
 Additionally, the cosine similarity matrix for each epoch will be saved.